 No matter where you learn them, weight conversions are useful beyond the specific reason you were taught.
 As the cannabis industry continues to expand across the US, it is becoming more and more necessary for consumers to be educated not only in the product they intend to use but the way the effects and potency are measured.

 Measurement Conversions Show Broad Information

 I recently had a conversation with my father.
 He is aware (though wary) of the industry I work in and write for.
 During our conversation, in preparation for this piece or just out of some impulse, I asked if he knew how many grams were in an ounce.
 Without skipping a beat, he relayed the measurement conversion, later citing the cereal boxes he'd read over at breakfast as a child.

-True, in the cannabis industry as much as with any other consumer market (from medicine to breakfast cereal), having an understanding of conversions between weight, volume, potency, and effect is key.
+True, in the cannabis industry as much as with any other consumer market (from medicine to breakfast cereal), having an understanding of conversions between weight, volume, potency, and effect.
 Too much cereal may cause nausea.
 Too much weed, and paranoia or red eyes may appear.
 Without an understanding of each consumer item individually, general risk finds a sturdier footing around all of them.

 For instance, if asked how many grams in an ounce, a well-rounded response is based on three things: